Embracethevoid/random/fib/README.md

-This is a piece of code to calculate some large fibonacci number(e.g. The 1million's)
+This is a piece of code to calculate some large fibonacci number(e.g. The 1e6th number in fibonacci array)

 Usage:
-  cargo run target_number --release
+  cargo run --release targetNumber